apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

         ...

-You can find a listing of the relationships between datasets and DAGs in the :ref:`Datasets View<ui:datasets-view>`
+You can find a listing of the relationships between datasets and Dags in the :ref:`Datasets View<ui:datasets-view>`

 Multiple Datasets
 -----------------

-Because the ``schedule`` parameter is a list, DAGs can require multiple datasets.
+Because the ``schedule`` parameter is a list, Dags can require multiple datasets.
 Airflow schedules a DAG after **all** datasets the DAG consumes have been updated at least once since the last time the DAG ran:

 .. code-block:: python